MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Demands

 The `demands` keyword is supported by private pools.
-You can check for the existence of a capability or a specific string as in the following example:
+You can check for the existence of a capability or a specific string.

 # [Schema](#tab/schema)